LuisMongeB/LuisMongeB/README.md

 <h1 align="center">Hi 👋, I'm Luis!</h1>
 <h3 align="center">I am a curious and passionate Data Scientist with wide ranging interests in analytics, machine learning, and deep learning.
-My skills in Python, SQL, Scikit-learn and PyTorch enable me to develop accurate models that solve complex problems.
 I enjoy exploring new techniques and applying my knowledge to various domains.
 Let's work together to uncover insights and drive meaningful outcomes from your data.</h3>

 - 🔭 I’m currently working on **bringing AI innovation to Gruppo Hera**